| | | | |

 Units Scale

-• 2 TLB Olive Oil
+• 2 tablespoons Olive Oil

-• Salt & Pepper
+• Salt and Pepper

-• 1 Bag of Frozen Pearl Onions
+• 1 bag of Frozen Pearl Onions (or one large onion chopped)

-• 3 Minced Garlic
+• 3 Garlic Cloves Minced

-• 1 cup chopped Mushrooms
+• 1 cup of fresh Mushrooms chopped

-• 6 Carrots
+• 6 Carrots, large chop

-• 2 TLB tomato paste
+• 2 tablespoons of tomato Paste

-• 1/2 tsp dried thyme
+• 1/2 teaspoon dried Thyme

 Instructions

-1. Season the beef with salt and pepper put oil in a heated pot to brown meat in the pressure cooker pot.
+1. Season the beef with salt and pepper.
+Put oil in a heated pot to brown meat in the pressure cooker pot.
 Add the garlic and onions.
 Add the rest of the ingredients except for the flour and the butter.

 2. Secure the lid